the-shadow-0/XSS_hunter/README.md

 # XSS Hunter

 A lightweight Python tool to scan for reflected XSS vulnerabilities with advanced evasive payloads and randomized desktop User-Agents.

+    ⚠️ Disclaimer: Use only on targets you own or have explicit permission to test.

 ## 🔎 Features

   Recursive crawling of target site (configurable depth)